Fairey Gannet: Design

 The Gannet's distinctive double folding wing.
 This specimen is shown in storage at the Australian Fleet Air Arm Museum.

 The Fairey Gannet is a carrier-borne turboprop-powered aircraft.
 It was typically operated by a crew of three, a pilot and two aerial observers.
 The pilot was seated directly above the aircraft's Double Mamba engine and behind the gearbox and contrarotating propellers in a position that conferred a favourable view over the nose for carrier operations.
 The first observer was seated underneath a separate canopy that was directly aft of the pilot's position.
 On the production aircraft, a second observer was also present in their own cockpit that was located over the wing trailing edge.
 This addition disturbed the airflow over the horizontal stabiliser, necessitating the addition of small finlets on either side.

 The wing of the Gannet folded in two places, forming a distinctive Z-shape on each side, to minimise its space requirements while being stowed onboard aircraft carriers.
 The first fold was upwards, at about a third of the wing span where the inboard anhedral (down-sweep) changed to the outboard dihedral (up-sweep) of the wing (described as an inverted gull wing).
 The second wing fold was downward, at about two-thirds of the wing span.
 The length of the nosewheel shock absorber caused the Gannet to have a distinctive nose-high attitude, which was a common characteristic of carrier aircraft of the era.

 The Gannet had a sizable internal bomb bay within the fuselage; it was the first British aircraft in FAA service to be capable of storing all its munitions (other than rockets) within an internal bomb bay.
-Such munitions could include depth charges, sonobouys, homing torpedoes, bombs, markers, and mines.
+Such munitions could include depth charges, sonobuoys, homing torpedoes, bombs, markers, and mines.
 Hard points beneath the outer wings could carry up to 16 Mk.8 or 24 Mk.5 rocket projectiles; other equipment included 100 gallon external fuel tanks.
 The primary search apparatus was the air-to-surface-vessel (ASV) radar, which made use of a retractable radome positioned underneath the rear fuselage just to the aft of the bomb bay.